burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 - essentially like Substrate

 Minimal Viable Chain
-- plugable (and chainable) modules for everything
+- plugable (and chainable) modules for everything.
+- ideally so modular you could have a chain of a chain of a chain of a...

     functions
     - state transition function (PoW, PoS, PoA, etc...)